Oyvindkg/swiftydb/README.md

 <br>

 A typesafe, pure Swift database offering effortless persistence of objects.
+It draws inspiration from brilliant libraries such as [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) and [QueryKit](https://github.com/QueryKit/QueryKit) to create a powerfull and easy-to-use database.

 <br>